What you need to know about coronavirus right now

 The virus has infected more than 245,000 people globally and the death toll exceeds 10,000.

+In China, where the virus first emerged, imported cases have risen to a record.
+But for a second day in a row, China found no domestically transmitted cases.

-Italy’s death toll has overtaken China, where the virus first emerged.
-Italy registered 427 deaths over the past 24 hours, bringing the total nationwide to 3,405 since the outbreak surfaced on Feb.
+Italy’s death toll has overtaken China.
+It registered 427 deaths over the past 24 hours, bringing the total nationwide to 3,405 since the outbreak surfaced on Feb.
 21.

 More than 13,000 people across the United States have been diagnosed with the illness and 200 have died, with the largest numbers so far in Washington state, New York and California.

-Coronavirus is killing one person every 10 minutes in Iran, the health ministry spokesman tweeted on Thursday, as the country’s death toll climbed to 1,284.
+Coronavirus is killing one person every 10 minutes in Iran, the health ministry said, as the country’s death toll climbed to 1,284.

 (For an interactive graphic tracking global spread, open tmsnrt.rs/3aIRuz7 in an external browser.)